dttzyjw0012/AospXpert/README.md

 - @topjohnwu for Magisk
 - @rovo89 for Xposed
 - Team LSPosed
-- apsun@github for remote-preferences
+- @siavash79 & @ElTifo for PixelXpert
-- @nijel8 for double-tap to wake
+- @C3C0 for GravityBox

 **UI design:**